Taiwan’s Winter Bird Migration Spectacle

 Taiwan’s biodiversity is astounding considering its size, with half the land area of Tasmania and just slightly more than the US state of Maryland.
 The island’s diverse landscapes, ranging from coastal wetlands to rugged mountain peaks, create an ideal environment for a wide variety of bird species.
 Egrets and Black-winged stilts are common sights in rice fields and around rivers, while moving into the hilly interior increases the chances of spotting Crested serpent eagles and herons.

 Even within Taipei, bird enthusiasts can enjoy birdwatching in the bustling capital.
 Taipei Botanical Garden, easily accessible by public transport, provides a green oasis for observing

 Malayan night herons, Japanese white-eyes, and other charming avian species up close.

-Contact Life of Taiwan today to arrange a tailor-made tour of Asia’s most fascinating destination.
-To read more about Taiwan’s natural wonders, take a look at Part 1 and Part 2 in this series of articles.
+Contact Life of Taiwan today to arrange a tailor-made private tour of taiwan, Asia’s most fascinating destination.